iamgojoof6eyes/React/BlogPost/notes.md

 - Also when we create a project using `create react` the env variable name should start with `REACT_APP_<variablename>` and when we create a project we should use `VITE_<variablename>`
 - [RTE.jsx](./src//components/RTE.jsx) in this file we have created the text editor which was required (also called Riched text editor) more information is included in file in comment tags
 - Somethings about [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) and comman js behaviour is written inside [PostForm.jsx](./src/components//PostForm/PostForm.jsx)
+- `forwardRef` is deprecated from version of react 19, sir have used it because it wasn't back then, now we use `useRef` hook and pass it as a prop instead of using `forwardRef` I have still used it in the project because it will not harm us to learn few additional things
+- Add `post slice` in store of redux

 ## To improve

 - Add loading screen in [App.jsx](./src/App.jsx) (and at few more place) for better experince.
 - Add theme swticher in the project
 - Add show and hide password option
+- Add loading process when user submits form